PlatONnetwork/platon.py/docs/quickstart.rst

 .. code-block:: python

-   >>> from web3.auto import w3
+   >>> from platon.auto import w3
    >>> w3.isConnected()
    True

 Provider: Infura
 *****************

-The quickest way to interact with the Ethereum blockchain is to use a remote node provider, like `Infura <https://infura.io/>`_.
+The quickest way to interact with the Platon blockchain is to use a remote node provider, like `Infura <https://infura.io/>`_.
 You can connect to a remote node by specifying the endpoint, just like the previous local node example:

 .. code-block:: python

-   >>> from web3 import Web3
+   >>> from platon import Web3
    >>> w3 = Web3(Web3.HTTPProvider('https://mainnet.infura.io/v3/<infura-project-id>'))

 This endpoint is provided by Infura after you create a (free) account.